can i put my house in a trust without a lawyer

 Can I Put My House in a Trust Without a Lawyer?

-If you want to protect your privacy and put your house in a trust, lean on an expert for help.
-Don’t try to put your house in a trust without the help of a lawyer.
+If you want to protect your privacy, especially when it comes to real estate, lean on an expert for help.
+Don’t try to put your house in a trust without the help of an estate planning lawyer.
 Without legal assistance, you could make costly mistakes that expose your home to risks like higher taxes and probate court.
+Let’s explore why it’s important to consult an estate planning professional before putting your house in a trust.

 What does putting a house in a trust mean?